Constraints on parity and Lorentz violations from gravitational waves: a comparison between single-parameter and multi-parameter analysis: Introduction

-Most current analyses on the GW data from the LVK collaboration typically consider only one parity- or Lorentz-violating parameter at a time, while fixing all other deformation parameters to their GR values (i.e., zero).
-This approach is commonly referred to as the {\em single-parameter analysis}.
+Most current analyses on the GW data from the LVK collaboration typically adopted two different ways: the single-parameter and multi-parameter approaches, see refs. \cite{LIGOScientific:2019fpa, LIGOScientific:2020tif, LIGOScientific:2021sio, Haegel:2022ymk, Zhu:2022uoq} for examples.
+In the commonly used single-parameter analysis, one parity- or Lorentz-violating parameter is varied at a time while all other deformation parameters are fixed to their GR values (i.e., zero).
+By contrast, multi-parameter analyses vary multiple deformation parameters simultaneously, thereby reflecting scenarios in which several deviations (or physical effects) may coexist, for instance, spatial covariant gravity provides such an example~\cite{Gao:2019liu}.
+However, they are computationally more demanding and, in general, less straightforward to map onto the wide variety of parity- and Lorentz-violating theories.
+In turn, single-parameter analyses are simpler to implement, and their constraints can often be directly associated with individual physical couplings.
 The resulting constraint on the chosen parameter can then be mapped to the corresponding coupling constants in specific modified theories of gravity (see, e.g., Ref.~\cite{Zhu:2022uoq}).
-From a theoretical standpoint, however, it is natural to expect that multiple parity- and Lorentz-violating effects could arise simultaneously, each with distinct frequency dependencies, in a given modified theory of gravity.
-For instance, spatial covariant gravity provides such an example~\cite{Gao:2019liu}.
 This raises an important question: are the constraints derived from a {\em single-parameter analysis} robust under the assumption of ignorance regarding other deformation parameters?

 In general, one would expect that a simultaneous estimation of all relevant deformation parameters through a {\em multi-parameter analysis} would yield more robust and comprehensive constraints on parity and Lorentz violations in modified gravity theories.
 However, this approach demands an exhaustive exploration of the possible combinations of deformation parameters, which is computationally expensive and inefficient, given a large number of modified theories of gravity in the literature.